Targeting Cancer Cells Throughout the Body

 Just as there are many different kinds of cancers, there are many different kinds of cancer treatments.
 Not everyone who has cancer will need to see a medical oncologist.
 Medical oncologists are one of three types of oncologists (doctors who specialize in cancer treatment).

-Medical oncologists are board certified in hematology (study and treatment of blood diseases) and oncology (study and treatment of tumors).
+Medical oncologists are board certified in hematology (study and treatment of blood diseases such as leukemia, lymphoma, and myeloma) and oncology (study and treatment of tumors).
 They treat cancer patients who have the highest risk of distant recurrence, or metastasis.
 Metastasis occurs when cancer that has developed in one part of the body travels to another part.
 Medical oncologists are dedicated to providing state-of-the-art treatments to try to stop this from happening.

 Other doctors who treat cancer include radiation oncologists, who use the latest radiation therapies to treat cancer, and surgical oncologists, who use advanced surgical techniques to remove cancerous tumors from the body.